florin65/lunar-linux.org/README.md

 # lunar-linux.org

-Source repository for the future Lunar Linux website.
+Source repository for a new proposed Lunar Linux website.

 Goals: